bekk/bekk-christmas/post/functional/functors-what-are-they.md

 By having the structure define and uphold its own rules through the mapping function we do not need to know all the different rules and edge cases for accessing the value.
 The functor handles this and all we need to do is to use the mapping function.
 It makes our coding life easier! 😄

 This might seem to make little sense now but stay with me.
-We will start in off in a language many might be familiar with: JavaScript!
+We will start off in a language many might be familiar with: JavaScript!

 ## My first functor